josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 Clearly, there was a sharp lack of representation in the room when that decision was made.

-We tried reasoning with the devs in charge; tried to explain why an all-Tailwind, no-CSS approach was not just crippling our ability to execute on our designers' creations and forcing us into questionable architecture decisions (custom components were out of control, almost to the point that it barely even made sense to have components at all).
+We tried reasoning with the devs in charge; tried to explain why an all-Tailwind, no-CSS approach was not just crippling our ability to execute on our designers' creations, but forcing us into questionable architecture decisions as well.
+(Custom components proliferated out of control, almost to the point that it barely even made sense to have components at all.)

 We also explained how this change was making us miserable, by putting our best tools just out of reach and forcing us to implement crude workarounds to achieve mediocre results.
 We weren't happy, and neither were the designers.